01-edu/public/subjects/reversestrcap.en.md

 in lowercase
 -then it displays the result followed by a newline (`'\n'`).

-A word is a sequence of alphanumerical characters.

 If there are no parameter, the program displays a newline.

 ### Usage